drakkan/sftpgo/README.md

 - update the web interface and the REST API CLI
 - add the flags for the new storage backed to the `portable` mode

-Anyway, some backends require a pay per use account (or they offer free account for a limited time period only).
+Anyway, some backends require a pay per-use account (or they offer free account for a limited time period only).
 To be able to add support for such backends or to review pull requests, please provide a test account.
 The test account must be available for enough time to be able to maintain the backend and do basic tests before each new release.

 ## Brute force protection

+SFTPGo supports a built-in [defender](./docs/defender.md).

-The [connection failed logs](./docs/logs.md) can be used for integration in tools such as [Fail2ban](http://www.fail2ban.org/).
+Alternately you can use the [connection failed logs](./docs/logs.md) for integration in tools such as [Fail2ban](http://www.fail2ban.org/).
 Example of [jails](./fail2ban/jails) and [filters](./fail2ban/filters) working with `systemd`/`journald` are available in fail2ban directory.

-You can also use the built-in [defender](./docs/defender.md).

 ## Account's configuration properties